Play That Funky Music

-"Play That Funky Music" is a song written by Rob Parissi and recorded by the band Wild Cherry.
+"Play That Funky Music" is a song written by Rob Parissi and recorded by American funk rock band Wild Cherry.
 The single was the first released by the Cleveland-based Sweet City record label in April 1976 and distributed by Epic Records.
 The performers on the recording included lead singer Parissi, electric guitarist Bryan Bassett, bassist Allen Wentz, and drummer Ron Beitle, with session players Chuck Berginc, Jack Brndiar (trumpets), and Joe Eckert and Rick Singer (saxes) on the horn riff that runs throughout the song's verses.
-The single hit No. 1 on the Billboard Hot 100 on September 18, 1976; it was also No. 1 on the Billboard Hot Soul Singles chart.
+The single hit No. 1 on the US Billboard Hot 100 on September 18, 1976; it was also No. 1 on the Billboard Hot Soul Singles chart.
 The single was certified platinum by the Recording Industry Association of America for shipments of over 2 million records and eventually sold 2.5 million in the United States alone.

 The song was listed at No. 93 on Billboard magazine's "All-Time Top 100 Songs" in 2018.
 It was also the group's only US Top 40 song.

 Composition

-Wild Cherry was a hard rock cover band, but with the advent and popularity of the disco era, it began to be difficult to get bookings because audiences wanted to dance.
-Parissi told the band that if they wanted to get bookings, they were going to have to start to include dance tunes in their sets, but the band resisted becoming a disco band.
-While playing at the 2001 Club on the North Side of Pittsburgh to a predominantly black audience, a patron said to band member Beitle during a break, "Are you going to play some funky music, white boys?"
+Wild Cherry was a hard rock cover band, but with the advent and popularity of the disco era, the group found it increasingly difficult to book shows.
+Most promoters had little interest in rock bands when dance acts were far more lucrative.
+Parissi attempted to persuade his bandmates to incorporate dance tunes into their sets, but they resisted as they did not want to be tagged with the stigma of being "disco".

+While playing at the 2001 Club on the north side of Pittsburgh, to a predominantly black audience, a patron said to band member Beitle during a break, "Are you going to play some funky music, white boys?"
 Parissi grabbed a pen and order pad and wrote the song in about five minutes.
-The lyrics literally describe the predicament of a hard rock band adjusting to the disco era.
+The lyrics describe the predicament of a hard rock band adjusting to the disco era.